ordinalsbot/sat-miner/README.md

 `npm run start`

 # Monitor
-* you can bookmark your miner, exchange and rare sat collection address page on http://mempool.space and see funds move between them.

-* receive slack webhooks (telegram/email coming soon...) for updates on activity of your funds.
+* receive slack webhooks or telegram chat messages (email coming soon...) for updates on activity of your funds.

+## Setup Telegram
+1- Visit BotFather on telegram, create a new bot and get bot token.
+2- Add this TELEGRAM_BOT_TOKEN to `utils/init_telegram.js` script and run it.
+`node utils/init_telegram.js`
+3- copy the logged TELEGRAM_CHAT_ID and add both of these secrets to your `.env` file.

+## Setup Slack
+1- Visit your Slack App Directory, search and install `Incoming WebHooks` app to a channel.
+2- Copy your Slack Webhook URL and add it to your `.env` file.

 # Contact
 * Please open an issue if you run into any problems with this repository.